Primitive data types

 3 Possible only in case of a non-negative value.

-4 Possible only in case of falling within the range of acceptable values.
+4 Possible only within the valid range.

 5 Using the built-in function Yson::ConvertTo.